Skip to main content ] Facebook Twitter Member area

 Taking the time to properly plan your move will help you achieve everything in the ideal timeframe; this will minimise costs and stress, and maximise profit/income.

-• Paperwork such as redirecting mail, disconnecting utilities, change of address notifications
+• paperwork such as redirecting mail, disconnecting utilities and change of address notifications;

-• The steps needed to be taken, such as cleaning and gardening, to prepare your property for sale or lease
+• cleaning and gardening to prepare your property for sale or lease;

-• Assistance in moving into your new home such as unpacking, ensuring furniture is in position, installing electronic devices and hanging pictures, etc
+• assistance when moving into your new home such as unpacking, ensuring furniture is in position, installing electronic devices and hanging pictures; and

 Try not to rush yourself when organising for the move.
-For many older people, they struggle moving from their home where they have lived for 20-30 years into a new place.
-So give yourself time to adjust and mentally prepare for that transition into your new life.
+Many older people may struggle to move from their homes where they have lived for 20-30 years and straight into a new place.
+Give yourself time to adjust and mentally prepare for your new life.

 Where to find help